k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 **Mandatory required details:**
 + Cassandra seed node IPs
 + Cassandra Replication factor
-+ Cassandra username & password (if set different the default in Cassandra setup).
++ Cassandra username & password (if set different than the default in the Cassandra setup)
 + Kafka node IPs
 + Memory in GB for Fabric heap (or set automatic to ¼ of total ram).